 Promote development of the Push API within open-source projects contributing to the mainstream Web browsers, e.g. Webkit and Mozilla

-Promote the inclusion of Push API extensions in W3C specifications
+Promote convergence of OMA Push with W3C Web APIs, e.g. through the inclusion of Push API extensions in W3C specifications

 The EventSource interface provides the basic functionality of the Push API, which includes: